-Pennsylvania adopted by executive action targets to reduce GHG emissions 26% below 2005 levels by 2025 and 80% below 2005 levels by 2050.150 Since 2004, Pennsylvania has had an alternative energy portfolio standard, requiring 18% of electricity to come from alternative energy sources by 2021.151 In September 2020, the Pennsylvania Environmental Quality Board initiated the formal rulemaking process for the state to join RGGI,152 in which several states have enacted a mandatory cap-and-trade program to reduce carbon emissions in the power sector across those states 30% between 2020 and 2030.153 A 2018 law allows public utilities to petition the Public Utilities Commission to consider alternative ratemaking mechanisms to decouple utility revenue from the volume of electricity sold.154
+Pennsylvania adopted by executive action targets to reduce GHG emissions 26% below 2005 levels by 2025 and 80% below 2005 levels by 2050.
+Since 2004, Pennsylvania has had an alternative energy portfolio standard, requiring 18% of electricity to come from alternative energy sources by 2021.
+In September 2020, the Pennsylvania Environmental Quality Board initiated the formal rulemaking process for the state to join RGGI, in which several states have enacted a mandatory cap-and-trade program to reduce carbon emissions in the power sector across those states 30% between 2020 and 2030.
+A 2018 law allows public utilities to petition the Public Utilities Commission to consider alternative ratemaking mechanisms to decouple utility revenue from the volume of electricity sold.

-Pennsylvania released the fourth update of its Pennsylvania Climate Change Action Plan in 2019.155 The plan outlines 19 strategies to reduce GHG emissions 21% by 2025 compared to 2005 levels.156 Key aspects include recommended strategies to increase end use energy conservation and efficiency; implement sustainable transportation planning and practices; use agricultural best practices; increase use of clean, distributed electricity generation.157 Pennsylvania is currently working on the 2021 update to the Pennsylvania Climate Action Plan and finalizing the rulemaking that will provide for Pennsylvania's participation in RGGI.
+Pennsylvania released the fourth update of its Pennsylvania Climate Change Action Plan in 2019.155 The plan outlines 19 strategies to reduce GHG emissions 21% by 2025 compared to 2005 levels.156 Key aspects include recommended strategies to increase end use energy conservation and efficiency; implement sustainable transportation planning and practices; use agricultural best practices; increase use of clean, distributed electricity generation resources; and create a diverse portfolio of clean utility-scale electricity generation.157 Pennsylvania is currently working on the 2021 update to the Pennsylvania Climate Action Plan and finalizing the rulemaking that will provide for Pennsylvania's participation in RGGI.
 As of 2017, Pennsylvania had reduced its GHG emissions nearly 19% below the 2005 emissions level.158